 When We Started

-We started working with PT in May of 2019.
+We started working with Physicians Thrive in May of 2019.
 That month, their site saw 4,497 total sessions and 1,275 organic sessions* with 10 organic leads.

 They came to us because they wanted to bring these numbers up.
 They wanted more traffic, and, more specifically, they wanted three times more leads than they were getting at the time.